-(3) Next, pull up the parking brake lever fully.

-(4) Lower the fork to the lowest position.
+(3) Next, Confirm the parking brake is applied then, Lower the fork to the lowest position.
 Tilt the mast forward a little.

 5. CONTROLLING SPEED

 With the directional control lever in FORWARD or REVERSE, put your foot on the accelerator pedal and push down smoothly until the truck is moving at the desired speed.